8 Import Data

 - Relative to Common Data Path: If data sources are under some common path, you could set Data Source File Path to Relative to Common Data Path.
 If the files are subsequently moved, you can re-establish the Common Data Path and then Import All Books.

-New in Origin 2020b, the Data Navigator is a collapsible panel that is automatically added to the workbook when you connect to multi-page files such as Excel, MATLAB or Origin Projects.
+The Data Navigator is a collapsible panel that is automatically added to the workbook when you connect to multi-page/multi-variable files such as Excel, MATLAB or Origin Projects.

 - Origin will import data from the first sheet and list other sheets in dimmed type.